-During the period ended June 30, 2018, we received cash totaling \$965,000 from issuance of our convertible notes payable and exercise of warrants, and used cash in operations of \$676,000.
-At June 30, 2018, we had cash on hand in the amount of \$493,000.
-We will need additional funds to operate our business, including without limitation the expenses we will incur in connection with the license and research and development agreements with Temple University, as amended; costs associated with product development and commercialization of the AOT and related technologies; costs to manufacture and ship our products; costs to design and implement an effective system of internal controls and disclosure controls and procedures; costs of maintaining our status as a public company by filing periodic reports with the SEC and costs required to protect our intellectual property.
+During the period ended September 30, 2018, we received cash totaling \$1,173,000 from issuance of our convertible notes payable, exercise of options and warrants, and used cash in operations of \$1,098,000 At September 30, 2018, we had cash on hand in the amount of \$279,000.
+We will need additional funds to operate our business, including without limitation the expenses we will incur in connection with the license agreements with Temple University, as amended; costs associated with product development and commercialization of the AOT and related technologies; costs to manufacture and ship our products; costs to maintain an effective system of internal controls and disclosure controls and procedures; costs of maintaining our status as a public company by, among other things, filing periodic reports with the SEC and costs required to protect our intellectual property.
 In addition, as discussed above, we have substantial contractual commitments, including without limitation salaries to our executive officers pursuant to employment agreements, certain severance payments to a former officer and consulting fees, during the remainder of 2018 and beyond.